hiy17/Eulermation/README.md

 **Eulermation** is an interactive web-based platform that helps users learn and explore **Euler circuits** through dynamic graph visualizations, downloadable animations, and real-life application examples.
 Designed for students, educators, and graph theory enthusiasts, Eulermation transforms abstract mathematical concepts into intuitive and visual experiences.

-## 📚 Purpose

-The purpose of Eulermation is to enhance the study and teaching of Euler circuits by providing:
-- A hands-on environment for graph creation.
-- Automatic generation of Eulerian circuits.
-- Real-world applications that connect theory to practice.
-- Downloadable MP4 animations to reinforce learning.

-## 🔍 Scope

-- Allows graph creation with **3 to 8 vertices**.
-- Generates **one valid Euler circuit** if the graph meets Eulerian conditions.
-- Provides **MP4 downloads** of animated circuit traversals.
-- Offers up to **10 contextual real-world scenarios**.
-- Fixed layout and styling; customization options are not supported.

 ## ⚙️ Key Features

 ### 🖥️ Graph Visualization Panel